 Between the mid-17th and mid-20th centuries, German settlers arrived in North America by the thousands.
 Persecution based on religion and poverty were great motivators in this large-scale migration.
 So too was the opportunity for tenant farmers to own their own land.
 Ample land and opportunity awaited the settlers who went to such states as Pennsylvania, Texas, New York, Illinois, and California, as well as Ontario and the prairie provinces of Canada.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Brandt or a variant listed above:

-Brandt Settlers in the United States in the 17th Century
+Brandt Settlers in United States in the 17th Century

-Brandt Settlers in the United States in the 18th Century
+Brandt Settlers in United States in the 18th Century

-Brandt Settlers in the United States in the 19th Century
+Brandt Settlers in United States in the 19th Century

-Brandt Settlers in the United States in the 20th Century
+Brandt Settlers in United States in the 20th Century

 The Brandt Family Crest was acquired from the Houseofnames.com archives.
 The Brandt Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.